Medical tourism in the Republic of Moldova

-Medical tourism in the Republic of Moldova – is the branch of the tourism industry, providing the high-level treatment to the foreign patients.
-This industry gains more popularity each year and the number of medical tourists exceeds 30% of the total number of patients in Moldova’s clinics.
-Foreign citizens come to Moldova for qualitative treatment, which they cannot receive or allow in the country of origin.
+Medical tourism in the Republic of Moldova is the branch of the tourism industry, providing treatment to foreign patients.

 History of the medical tourism in Moldova

-In 2009, the medical tourism has been launched in Moldova.
-By 2000, the quality of the Moldova’s medical services has been underestimated, however it was not worse than in the such countries as Germany, France and Italy.
+In 2009, medical tourism launched in Moldova, and by 2000, the quality of the Moldova’s medical services has been underestimated, however it was not worse than in the such countries as Germany, France and Italy.
 Mihail Ceropitoi has made the first steps of the medical tourism development.
 He was the director of the first dental tourism company, which brought the first foreign patient for treatment in Moldova.

 In 2017, the government has made its contribution to the industry also, however did not regulated the field.
 The most frequent patients of the Moldovan clinics are the Romanian, Russian, Ukrainian, Turkish, Bulgarian and Israel tourists.